 Learn more about our "Whole Earth" farming practices here: The Healing Power of "Whole Earth" Farming.

-Spoon Full Farm is a collaboration between several young humans, each of whom brings a unique skillset and personal mission.
-We come from places as far afield as South Carolina and Hong Kong, but share a common passion for healing the land and supplying delicious food.
+Spoon Full Farm is a collaboration between several young humans and one llama, each of whom brings a unique skillset and personal mission.
+We come from places as far afield as southwest Georgia and Hong Kong, but share a common passion for healing the land and supplying delicious food.

 Sturdy, steady, studious, studly: Michael can learn how to do anything.
 He loves good beer.
 Here are some other things that he loves: maintaining farm equipment and landscapes, working with his hands (strong hands), and mastering puzzles.
 Oh, and llamas.
 He loves llamas.

 Once upon a time, a young man named Mericos learned that nature grows all the solutions for happy, healthy human life.
 His job is to help grow food that helps people and nature thrive together, and to tell stories that help people understand why this type of food is so important.

 You ever meet one of those people whose whole life is like a work of art, or a harmonious song?
 If you've met Geoff, then yes, you have.
 He can tell you about Mozart's early years while spreading straw in the cattle barn to cover up every little piece of manure, because Geoff takes good, good care of things.

 80 miles east of Seattle, the Cascade Mountains roll down into grassy hills and rugged canyons.

 The Kittitas Valley is defined by the blowing west wind and the flowing Yakima River, both of which bless Spoon Full Farm with their abundant, pure energy.
 Out here, the sun shines most days and the cold, clean water raises green delicious plants out of the fertile soil.
 We love it.
 You will, too.